Albert Jennings Fountain

 Colonel Albert Jennings Fountain (October 23, 1838 – disappeared February 1, 1896) was an American attorney who served in the Texas Senate and the New Mexico House of Representatives.
-Following a purge of corruption among cattle rustlers that Fountain investigated and prosecuted, he and his eight-year-old son Henry disappeared near White Sands, New Mexico Territory.
+Following a purge of corruption among cattle rustlers that Fountain investigated and prosecuted, his eight-year-old son Henry and he disappeared near White Sands, New Mexico Territory.
 Their bloodstained wagon and other evidence of an ambush were recovered, but the bodies were never found.
 Suspicion centered on two rival landowners, Oliver M. Lee and Albert B. Fall.
 Lee and two employees were tried for the murder of Henry Fountain, but acquitted after a defense by Fall.
 No charges were ever filed for the death of Albert Fountain.

 Biography

 Albert Fountain was born on Staten Island, New York, on October 23, 1838, to Solomon Jennings and his wife Catherine de la Fontaine.
 He went to California as a young man and began calling himself by an Anglicised version of his mother's family name.
 (Accounts differ as to why he did so.)
 Fountain studied law in California and was admitted to the bar in 1860.
 Working as a reporter for The Sacramento Union, he travelled to Nicaragua in 1860 to cover the filibustering expedition of William Walker.
-Angering Walker by his reports, Fountain was arrested and sentenced to be shot.
-However, he escaped and returned to California.
+Angering Walker by his reports, Fountain was arrested and sentenced to be shot, but he escaped and returned to California.

 In August 1861, during the American Civil War, Fountain enlisted in the Company E of the 1st California Infantry Regiment of the Union Army and was elected first sergeant of his company.
 He took part in the 1862 recapture of the New Mexico Territory as a member of the California Column.
 In October 1862, he married Mariana Pérez of Mesilla.
-They would become the parents of four sons and two daughters.
+They became the parents of four sons and two daughters.
 Later commissioned a second lieutenant, he was discharged on August 31, 1864.
 Fountain almost immediately joined the New Mexico volunteers because of the ongoing Indian Wars.
 In June 1865, he was seriously wounded while pursuing hostile Apaches.
 He spent a night trapped under his dead horse, with a bullet in his thigh, an arrow in his forearm, and another arrow in his shoulder.
 On his recovery, Fountain was discharged as a brevet captain.

 Fountain settled in El Paso, Texas, working for the United States Property Commission, which investigated and disposed of former Confederate property.
 He was then made the customs collector for the El Paso region.
 Fountain was next appointed an election judge, and finally became the assessor and collector of internal revenue for the Western District of Texas.
 In 1870, Fountain became a co-founder of the Church of St. Clement, the first Protestant church in El Paso.